 - Results may vary depending on how hard the water is in your area.
 If this recipe isn’t working for you as is, try experimenting by adding an extra tsp of borax or citric acid to each load until you figure out exactly what works for you.

-- Rather than the fluorescent blue/green rinse aid stuff you can buy, you could use vinegar, either in the rinse-aid compartment or in a ramekin on the very top shelf, filled with 1/2 cup of vinegar.
+- Rather than the fluorescent blue/green rinse aid stuff you can buy, you could use 1/2 cup of vinegar in a ramekin on the very top shelf.
 My glasses come out with a few water marks but I am willing to make that sacrifice if it means less chemicals are being sprayed all over the plates and spoons we eat from.

-- Kmart have great ice-cube trays with silicone bottoms that allow you to pop tablets out easily.
+- Kmart has great ice-cube trays with silicone bottoms that allow you to pop tablets out easily.

 - When removing tablets, do so over your dishwasher so any excess particles land in your dishwasher rather than wasted on the bench or floor!